alistairtweed/testing-rails-with-rspec/README.md

+# Testing Rails with RSpec

-# Testing Rails with Capybara, RSpec, Factory Bot, Faker and Shoulda Matchers
+A reference for testing Rails applications with RSpec, Capybara, Factory Bot, Faker and Shoulda Matchers.

 - [Installation](#installation)
 - [Usage](#usage)